cognophile/prontostoreus/README.md

 ## Database configuration
 Having set up your MySQL server and its root user, edit the following example file to insert a password suitable for your chosen level of security, and execute it as the root MySQL user.

 Run the following commands to create the prontostoreus user and create the database.
+The test database does not require migrating or seeding, as this is automatically handled by CakePHP at test runtime.
+However, should it be required in the future, simply use `mysql -u root -p test_prontostoreus < database/seed-db.sql` to initially seed the database, and then the Phinx commands listed in the _"Handy-dandy CakeMigrations Commands (A Phinx Wrapper)"_ section with the additional `--connection test` command flag (the name of which is defined under the `Datasources` array in `app.php`).

 **NOTICE: Only run `seed-db.sql` once all component migrations have been run, in order (see 'Application Database Configuration' for this).**